 Over the ensuing years I tried many different brands of models of arranger keyboard, but at the end of the day I kept coming back to Yamaha.
 At 71-years-of-age I still manage to perform nearly every day of the week.
 While I still do an occasional nite-club/restaurant job, the vast majority of my performances are at retirement communities, assisted living centers, nursing homes, and private parties.
 On days when I’m not performing, you’ll find me sailing the waters of Chesapeake Bay on my Morgan 33 Out-Island sailboat.

-Recent songs are in the Jukebox above.
-All of Gary's songs are listed below alphabetically by title.
-Click on any song title to listen to and/or download the song.
+The songs below are listed alphabetical by song title.
+Click on the song title to audition and/or download the song.